growlf/cascadesteam/helpdesk.md

 # HelpDesk

-Community Tech Support is now available from [Cascade STEAM](https://cascadesteam.org) via our new **[HelpDesk Program](/helpdesk)**.
-Assistance is offered to the public from technology students and industry professionals by donation.
+Community Tech Support is now available from [Cascade STEAM](https://cascadesteam.org) via our [HelpDesk](/helpdesk) Program.
+Assistance is offered to the public from volunteer technology professionals and students by donation.

 Program dates in November 2025 are **November 15, 22, and 29 from 1pm-4pm** located at the [Bellingham Makerspace](https://bellinghammakerspace.org) in the [Bellis Fair Mall](https://bellisfair.com).